jw2249a/2017-bayes-audit/2017-code/README.md

-The audit seed should be made by rolling a decimal die twenty or more times.  **It is important that this be done *after* the reported votes have been collected and published by Audit Central.**  The generation of the audit seed should preferably be done in a videotaped public ceremony.
+The audit seed should be made by rolling a decimal die twenty or more times.  **It is important that this be done *after* the reported votes have been collected and published by Audit Central**, so as prevent an Adversary from modified cast vote records with foreknowledge as to which votes will be aduited.

+The generation of the audit seed should preferably be done in a videotaped public ceremony.

 [Back to TOC](#table-of-contents)